bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 The algorithm can then be implemented in the following way:

-1. **Descending gradient step**: the residual $ r = y - \Phi(x) $ is calculated, where $ \Phi $ represents the transformation related to the FFT and the undersampling mask.
+1. **Descending gradient step**: the residual $r = y - \Phi(x)$ is calculated, where $\Phi$ represents the transformation related to the FFT and the undersampling mask.
 Next, a descending gradient step is performed:

 $$
 x_{\text{temp}}^{(k+1)} = x^k - \alpha \nabla J(x^k) = x^k + \alpha \Phi_T(r)
 $$

-2. **Soft-thresholding step on Wavelet coefficients**: after the gradient step, the code performs a Wavelet decomposition on the updated $ x_{\text{temp}}^{(k+1)} $ image; this transformation decomposes the image into a series of coefficients at different levels of resolution.
+2. **Soft-thresholding step on Wavelet coefficients**: after the gradient step, the code performs a Wavelet decomposition on the updated $x_{\text{temp}}^{(k+1)}$ image; this transformation decomposes the image into a series of coefficients at different levels of resolution.
 Next, soft-thresholding is applied to each coefficient: at this point, small coefficients are reduced to zero, leading to a more sparse solution.

 $$
 z^{(k+1)} = \text{wavelet}(x_{\text{temp}}^{(k+1)})